JuliaGraphics/Luxor.jl/docs/src/tutorial/simple-animation.md

 end
 ```

 The `sunfunction` draws a sun at 24 positions during the day.
-The framenumber will be a number between 0 and 23, which can be easily converted to lie between 0 and 2π.
+Since the framenumber will be a number between 0 and 23, this can be easily converted to lie between 0 and 2π.

 ```
 function sunfunction(scene::Scene, framenumber)
-    i = rescale(framenumber, 0, 23, 2pi, 0)
+    t = rescale(framenumber, 0, 23, 2pi, 0)
     gsave()
         sethue("yellow")
-        circle(polar(150, i), 20, :fill)
+        circle(polar(150, t), 20, :fill)
     grestore()
 end
 ```

-Here's a `groundfunction` that draws the ground:
+And finally, tere's a `groundfunction` that draws the ground, the lower half of the drawing:

 ```
 function groundfunction(scene::Scene, framenumber)